The Sanghera Foundation

 Application Success Factors

-While formal applications are not yet open, the Foundation's current portfolio of supported charities provides insights into their priorities:
+While formal applications are not yet open, the Foundation's stated priorities provide insights:

-Strong Focus on Youth Development: The majority of supported charities work directly with young people, particularly those facing educational or social challenges.
-Football Beyond Borders, which uses football to engage young people struggling in mainstream education, is a notable example.
+Strong Focus on Youth Development: Priority for charities working directly with young people, particularly those facing educational or social challenges.

-Social Mobility Alignment: Given Gordon Sanghera's personal story and explicit commitment to social mobility, organisations demonstrating how they break down barriers for disadvantaged young people are likely to resonate strongly.
+Social Mobility Alignment: Given the Foundation's explicit commitment to social mobility, organisations demonstrating how they break down barriers for disadvantaged young people are likely to resonate strongly.

 Education Through Alternative Means: The Foundation supports organisations using sport and music as vehicles for education and development, not just traditional academic programmes.

-Inclusion and Accessibility: Support for organisations like Autism Bedfordshire and Riding for the Disabled Association shows commitment to ensuring opportunities for young people with additional needs.
+Inclusion and Accessibility: Focus on ensuring opportunities for young people with additional needs.

-Evidence of Impact: While specific metrics haven't been published, organisations should be prepared to demonstrate tangible impact on young people's opportunities and life outcomes.
+Evidence of Impact: Organisations should be prepared to demonstrate tangible impact on young people's opportunities and life outcomes.

 Key Takeaways for Grant Writers